so0k/docker-efk/README.md

 Additionally, as part of the logging add-on, a 2 node Elasticsearch cluster for indexing is deployed and exposed as an internal cluster service.
 It is important to note that this Elasticsearch cluster does not follow the best practices of running Master, Client and Data Elasticsearch nodes recommended for performance and resiliency.
 Configuration and Manifest files to run a production ready ES cluster, with integrated Kubernetes [cloud discovery](https://github.com/fabric8io/elasticsearch-cloud-kubernetes) for the latest
-Elasticsearch version [are available](https://github.com/pires/kubernetes-elasticsearch-cluster) and should be considered as well.
+Elasticsearch version [are available](https://github.com/pires/kubernetes-elasticsearch-cluster) and should be considered instead.

 Nevertheless, the Fluentd+Elasticsearch & Kibana (EFK) stack provides very powerful analysis, as will be demonstrated using the setup in this repository.